inbarbahnof/anlp-ex1/README.md

-Here is the readme content in a more copy-paste friendly format:

----

 # Advanced NLP Exercise 1: Fine-Tuning

 This is the code base for the **ANLP HUJI** course Exercise 1, where we fine-tune pretrained models to perform sentence pair classification on the **MRPC dataset**.